My Al Capone Museum | home

 Judge James H. Wilkerson, The judge who sentenced Al Capone to 11 years for income tax evasion dies of a heart attack in an Evanston Hospital on September 30,1948.
 He was 78.

 "Mysterious Mike" Special agent Michael F. Malone, who infiltrated the Capone gang and fed information to Frank Wilson specifically as to when Capone money transfers were leaving the Lexington via Florida, dies on the 10th of November 1960 in Ramsey County, Minnesota.
-Malone had also been responible for sending Frank Nitti to Levenworth prison on Income tax charges.
+Malone had also been responible for sending Frank Nitti to Leavenworth prison on Income tax charges.

 The real unsung hero who cared about Chicago's reputation and took it upon himself to bring down the gangsters was Frank J. Loesch.
 He began the quiet movement against Capone to save his beloved Chicago's reputation.